maseev/narwhal/README.md

 JDBC wrapper library
 -----------------------------

-Narwhal is a cross-platform JDBC wrapper library that provides a convenient way to access to the relational databases.
+Narwhal is a cross-platform JDBC wrapper library which provides a convenient way to access to the relational databases.
-The major aim is to create useful library that helps to retrieve particular information from the relational databases.
+The major aim was to create useful library that helps retrieve data from the relational databases.

 Features
 --------
 * Provides convenient methods for manipulating entities (persist, read, update, delete).
 * Supports basic transaction management.
 * Supports connection pool;
-* Provides easy way to map class's fields to the database columns through annotation;
+* Provides an easy way to map class's fields to the database columns through annotations;
 * Automatically creates instances of the mapped classes;
 * Includes a small number of convenient methods that provide easy way to use prepared statements to query database;
-* Does all the boring stuff for you (e.g. closes prepared statements, result set, closes database connections when some error occurs);
+* Does all the boring stuff for you (e.g. closes prepared statements and result sets, closes database connections when some error occurs);
-* Provides logging support that makes easy to log any situations that occur while working with the database (Narwhal's using [slf4j](http://www.slf4j.org/) to do logging).

 How to build
 ------------